rizalzaf/AdversarialPrediction.jl/README.md

 ```
 ]add https://github.com/rizalzaf/AdversarialPrediction.jl
 ```
-Some pre-requisite packages will be installed automatically: `Flux`, `Requires`, and `LBFGSB`.
-Note that it requires `Flux v0.9`, which uses `Tracker`-based auto differentiation tool, rather than the newer `Zygote`-based tool.
-It will switches to `Zygote` in the future release.
+Some pre-requisite packages will be installed automatically: `Zygote` (Flux's automatic differential engine), `Requires`, and `LBFGSB`.
+Please also install `Flux` separately.
 For GPU training, `CuArrays` package needs to be installed.

 ## Performance Metrics